Profile

 Skills at a Glance

-Fullstack development hiring breaks into a web-and-database core that defines the role and four backend-language tracks that shape it depending on stack.
-The backend-agnostic track leads with React and Angular frontends paired with polyglot backend services, followed by Java with Spring, the C# and .NET ecosystem, and Python web frameworks.
+Fullstack development hiring requirements primarily ask for a web and database core in addition to four backend-language tracks, depending on the stack.
+One is a backend-agnostic track, with React and Angular frontends paired with backend services in multiple languages.
+The others are Java with Spring, the C# and .NET ecosystem, and Python web frameworks.

 PREREQUISITE